asesidaa/GC-local-server-rewrite/README.md

 # Local network

-If your game and server is not in the same computer, try modify in config, change ServerIp to your server IP.
+If your game and server is not on the same computer, try modify in config, change ServerIp to your server IP.

 From server, open mmc.exe, export certificate named "Taito Arcade Machine CA" and "GC local server" with private key and import to game computer.